Spring Chinook Fishing From

 have to make provisions to have another vehicle at the take-out or hire a person

 to move your vehicle and trailer to the take-out.
+I knew one fisherman who

 |Drift-boat||A common river jet boat setup|

 The jet boat has the ability to navigate skinny water because of no prop hanging down below the hull and it could be either inboard or outboard jet powered.
 The name jet is derived from the motor being connected directly to a large water pump, where water is sucked into the housing and then exhausted out the rear below the water level.
-Direction is governed by the direction this exhaust is pointed.
+Direction is governed by the direction this exhaust water is pointed.
 They can travel in pretty skinny water.

 Size of these boats will range from 15' to 22'.
 They can be an open smaller boat for sport fishers to longer open ones which are normally used by guides, or can have a windshield and convertible top which is more of a family type combo boat.
-The inboard powered are generally the larger versions over 20' in length and normally found on larger rivers like the Columbia.
+The inboard powered ones are generally the larger versions over 20' in length and normally found on larger rivers like the Columbia.

 You will usually see a 6 to 10hp "kicker" or trolling motor in addition to the main propulsion motor.
 These smaller motors are what is used for the back trolling or back bouncing mentioned below.
 It is very important to be able to lift one of these up if you happen to be sliding down near or over a tail-out where the water shallows out above a riffle.
 Here comes into play the need for electric power tilt units on these trolling motors.
 Many fishermen will also use a electric trolling motor when the need arises for slightly less power in slower water or hover fishing where the noise of an outboard may scare the fish in shallow water.

 In the opinion of many, a outboard jet that is tiller controlled, places the operator in the rear steering the motor in more control as he is at the rear of the boat and in total control at all times as compared to having to control the boat from a steering wheel at the front/mid section of the boat.
-When I say control, remember that this is a river that is fast flowing in most places and a slight mistake can be disastrous.
+When I say control, remember that this is a river that is fast flowing in most places and a slight timing miscalculation can be a disastrous mistake.
 If you are fishing off the rear of the boat using the trolling motor to back bounce and have to jump up to run forward to start the main motor if shallow water a rock or rock garden is coming up fast, this takes time.
 It can also make for lost or broken gear or worse, a flipped over swamped boat.

 You need to be TOTALLY aware of the water around you, logs, rocks, even shallow water on the tail-out AND get into deeper water before it really needs to be done as the flow speed needs to be considered before you get into trouble.
 ALWAYS WEAR YOUR PFD.

-Water depth can vary from 1.5' to 5' in most of the river, (with lots of shallow flats) with some deeper corners nearing 10', anything over that is few and far between.
+Water depth can vary from 1.5' to 50', but in most of the river, (with lots of shallow flats) with some deeper corners nearing 10', anything over that is few and far between.
 Therefore if you intend to try this with a prop boat, it needs to have a pretty flat bottom, and possibly a jack plate so you can adjust the prop height to just under where it starts to cavitate so you can operate in 1.5'.
-In this case the larger prop boats "will not cut the mustard".
+In this case the larger prop boats "will not/can not cut the mustard".
 Even if you are a courageous/adventurous person, it would be very wise to go with someone using a jet boat a few times (learning the river) before venture out on your own.
 Then for you "Newbies", it is suggested that you pick a launch that you can move upriver first, as reading the water is a lot easier from below, than coming downstream and at a speed faster than the current so you can maintain steerage.
 This way you can have a chance to decide which is the best slot (then remember on the way down).

 |Headed into the net||A nice 17# Cowlitz Springer|